-Using shade cloth is a great idea for protecting new plants (shrubs, trees, etc.) that you've just planted in your landscaping.
-Not only will it keep the pounding sun off of your plants' leaves, it will also help the surrounding soil retain moisture.
+Using shade cloth is a great idea for protecting new plants (such as shrubs and bushes) that you've just planted in your landscaping.
+Not only will it keep the pounding sun off of your plants' leaves, but it will also help the surrounding soil retain moisture.
 Moreover, if you surround your new transplant with shade cloth, the fabric will serve as a windbreak (wind works in tandem with sunlight to dry out transplants).
-As a bonus, if you have a bird or rabbit problem, shade cloth can be set up to protect plants from pests.
+As a bonus, if you have problems with birds or rabbits, shade cloth can be set up to protect plants from pests.

 Buying Shade Cloth

 Shade cloth comes in different densities, ranging from about 20 percent blockage to about 90 percent to let you control how much sunlight to exclude.
-The lower the density number, the more light you're allowing in.
+The lower the density number, the more light you allow in.
 Since the fabric is permeable, it won't stop the rain from reaching your plants.

 You can buy shade cloth at local garden centers and home centers and through online gardening and greenhouse suppliers.
 It is commonly sold in precut pieces and in bulk rolls that are priced by the foot.
 Precut pieces with added trim and grommets (metal eyes) are the most convenient, but for large installations bulk material usually makes more sense.
 You can also buy inexpensive grommet kits that include grommets and simple punch tools for installing them.

 Trim along the edges of the fabric adds strength and prevents unraveling of the woven plastic material.
 If you start with bulk fabric, you can fold up the edges and sew a hem, if desired, for the same effects.
 Grommets make it easy to secure the shade cloth and prevent it from tearing out at the edges and corners.